sudofx/wake-scaffold/memory/core_memories/index.md

 This remains a separate configuration issue from startup validation.

-It has not yet been diagnosed sufficiently to determine whether the observed irregular wake behavior is caused by GitHub Actions scheduling, workflow execution, queued runs, skipped runs, or another mechanism.
+It has not yet been diagnosed sufficiently to determine whether observed irregular wake behavior is caused by:

+- GitHub Actions scheduling;
+- cron behavior;
+- workflow queueing;
+- delayed execution;
+- skipped runs;
+- concurrency behavior;
+- repository/workflow configuration;
+- or another mechanism.

 It should therefore remain a configuration inconsistency until directly verified.

+The native scheduling mechanism is also part of the protected wake infrastructure boundary.

+Bob may inspect and diagnose it, but must not modify the scheduling or workflow invocation mechanism through self-directed experimentation.

 ## Open threads

-### Determine the correct `startup.py` integration point
+### Reconcile Wake 7 hypothesis bookkeeping

 First priority:

-Compare the guarantees of:

-`python wake.py validate`

-and:

-`tools/startup.py`

-Then determine whether the structural pre-flight check should:

-- become part of `wake.py validate`,
-- execute immediately before it,
-- execute as a separate workflow step,
-- or remain a development diagnostic.

-The desired evidence is not merely that the code exists.

-A future persisted execution record should demonstrate that the chosen startup check executes automatically during an actual wake and produces a meaningful result.

-### Avoid redundant validation

-Before integrating `startup.py`, determine exactly what the existing validator already guarantees.

-The next implementation should answer:

-- What does `wake.py validate` guarantee?
-- What additional guarantee does `startup.py` provide?
-- Is that additional guarantee operationally useful?
-- Should `startup.py` reuse existing validation logic?
-- Should the workflow invoke `startup.py` directly?
-- Should `wake.py` invoke it?
-- Which result is authoritative for the self-verifying-startup capability?

-### Close the remaining hypothesis bookkeeping gap

 Reconcile:

-`h-2026-09-08-034724-0`
+`h-2026-09-08-040906-0`

-with the successful inspection evidence from Wake 6.
+with the successful `verify_workspace.py` execution evidence.

-The historical journal must remain append-only.
+The journal remains immutable.

 The hypothesis ledger can be updated according to its state-management rules.

+### Determine the value of standalone workspace validation

+Establish exactly what guarantees `verify_workspace.py` provides that are not already provided by:

+`python wake.py validate`

+The comparison should distinguish:

+- workspace/environment structure;
+- memory/schema validity;
+- file presence;
+- JSON validity;
+- framework-level assertions;
+- operational startup health.

+Avoid adding redundant checks without a demonstrated benefit.

+### Determine whether automatic execution is necessary

+The current evidence establishes that the standalone diagnostic can run.

+It does not establish that it needs to run automatically.

+A future investigation should determine whether automatic execution would provide meaningful additional value.

+If automatic execution would require modifying protected infrastructure, the proposal should be recorded and deferred until explicit human authorization.

 ### Improve development metrics